samiulextreem/unity_BF/README.md

 This is a repository for my pet project. looking for an artist to finish the game.

 #Release

-To try the game check release section.
+To try the game, check release section.

 #Features
 ---------------------------------------------------